-The following article summarizes the history of the juvenile justice system in the United States, from lessons learned during the progressive era to the development of juvenile courts and more progressive approaches to juvenile justice.
+The following article summarizes the history of the juvenile justice system in the United States.
+It started from lessons learned during the progressive era to the development of juvenile courts.

 Emergence of the Juvenile Justice System